-How to Clean a Coffee Maker
+The Best Way to Clean a Coffee Maker

-You clean out the coffee pot every day, and yet, the bottom of your carafe still has a buildup of grime and dirt.
+You clean out your coffee pot every day, after you savor each drop of your cup of joe, and yet the bottom of your carafe still has some residual grime.
 What gives?
-Leslie Reichert, a green cleaning coach and author of "The Joy of Green Cleaning" says it's hard to prevent buildup on your coffee maker, which are essentially "a combination of the minerals in the water and lime deposits.
-"You want to clean it to keep the buildup to a minimum and minerals out of your coffee, but mainly, to keep the taste of your coffee consistent."
+Leslie Reichert, a green cleaning coach and author of The Joy of Green Cleaning ($14.95, amazon.com), says it's hard to prevent buildup on your coffee maker; the brown ring you see on the glass is essentially a combination of the minerals in the water and lime deposits.
+"You want to clean it to keep the buildup to a minimum and minerals out of your coffee, but mainly, to keep the taste of your coffee consistent," she adds.